 Intermediate technique focused on qualities of form, function, and style including wheel-throwing in ceramics.
 Glaze development and approaches to firing techniques are introduced.
 Six hours per week.
 Offered every semester.
 Prerequisites: AR 250 or consent of instructor.

 AR 355 Sculpture (3)

 Intermediate techniques in hands-on sculpture and 3D design, developing structural and perceptual senses with an emphasis on 3D perceptions of space, scale, and environment.
-Offered every semester.
-Cross-listed with EID 355.
+Interior Design students may focus on conceiving, producing and justifying 3D conceptual objects within the context of interior spaces.
+Cross-listed with EID-355.
 Prerequisites: AR 255 or EID 200, or consent of instructor.